 Kōrero is brought to you by a small group of locals in the hope that, over time, everyone in our community will find something in it that is useful, interesting … even exciting!
 For that to happen, we need your involvement.
 If you have items to contribute or would like to advertise, please email us via email@example.com or use the Contact Us form on this website.

-Mihi ki te hapori o Pukerua – greetings to you all.
-Welcome to the second issue of Kōrero.
+Mihi ki te hapori o Pukerua … greetings to you all.
+Welcome to the fourth issue of Kōrero.

-Finally, a reminder that this is your newsletter.
-You are warmly invited to contribute.
-If you have suggestions about content or would like to advertise or provide sponsorship, please go to page 14.
+If you would like to contribute, advertise, provide sponsorship, or support us with digital distribution, please go to page 18.
 You’ll find our contact details there.

 Waiho i te toipoto, kaua i te toiroa.